MariyaSpasova-Git/story-spoiler-qa-project/manual/queries/queries.md

 This document lists all open queries identified during requirements and test case analysis.
 Each query has a unique ID (QRY-HP-XX), is linked to Jira, and references the related test case(s).
 These issues are not strictly functional bugs but require clarification and alignment with stakeholders.
 Screenshots are stored in the `docs/screenshots/` folder.
+All usernames, emails, and other data displayed in screenshots are dummy test data used solely for QA purposes.

 ---